learn-co-curriculum/dsc-roc-curves-and-auc/README.md

 ## Summary

 In this lesson, we investigated another evaluation for classification algorithms (including logistic regression).
-Namely, we looked at Receiver Operating Characteristic curves (ROC) which graph the False Positive Rate against the True Positive Rate.
-The overall accuracy of a classifier can thus be quanitified by the AUC, the Area Under [this] Curve.
+Namely, the Receiver Operating Characteristic curve (ROC) which graphs the False Positive Rate against the True Positive Rate.
+The overall accuracy of a classifier can thus be quantified by the AUC, the Area Under [this] Curve.
 Perfect classifiers would have an AUC score of 1.0 while and AUC of .5 is deemed trivial or worthless.
+Next, you're going to get more practice graphing the ROC and AUC curves and making interpretations based off of them.